ilyaly/ascapes-mixer/README.md

 - Added tracks are stored in `%localappdata%/ascapes.mixer/audio/`.
 - Playlist metadata is stored in IndexedDB.

+## Known issue

+- The application may not work on some versions of macOS.

 ## Installation

 1. Download the latest installer for your OS from the [Releases](https://github.com/ilyaly/ascapes-mixer/releases) page.